Joe Caletti

-Joe Kato Caletti (加藤 カレッティ 丈, Katō Karetti Jō, born 14 September 1998) is a professional soccer player who plays as a central midfielder and currently play for club, Tochigi City.
+Joe Kato Caletti (加藤 カレッティ 丈, Katō Karetti Jō, born 14 September 1998) is a professional soccer player who plays as a central midfielder and currently plays for club Tochigi City.
+Born in Malaysia, he represented Australia at youth level.

 Club career

 Caletti joined Brisbane Roar in January 2016 after previously playing for the FFA Centre of Excellence, where he was named Player of the Season twice.
 At the age of 18, he debuted for Brisbane Roar.
 In mid 2019, Caletti was released by Brisbane Roar and was without club for a few months before signing for 3rd tier club Florø in Norway.

-In 25 July 2022, Caletti signed for Kantō Soccer League club Tochigi City from Adelaide United.
+On 25 July 2022, Caletti signed for Kantō Soccer League club Tochigi City from Adelaide United.

 In August 2023, Caletti returned to Australia, re-joining Brisbane Roar.
 In January 2025, Caletti had his contract mutually terminated to allow him to pursue an opportunity overseas.
 Caletti then rejoined his former club Tochigi City who have since been promoted to the J3 League.